Jeffri Murrugarra-Llerena

 Probabilistic Intersection-Over-Union for Training and Evaluation of Oriented Object Detectors

-Jeffri Murrugarra Llerena; Lucas Kirsten; Luis Felip Zeni; Claudio Rosito Jung
+Jeffri Murrugarra-Llerena; Lucas Kirsten; Luis Felip Zeni; Claudio Rosito Jung

 IEEE Transactions on Image Processing, 2024